2019 Fall Appeal - Your Support Matters!

 Your support is not only an investment in preserving these records, but also in ensuring their availability for future generations.
 Contributions from donors like you help fund statewide projects that preserve these unique materials; inspire educators, students, researchers, and history lovers; and enrich partnerships with cultural heritage organizations and local governments throughout the Empire State.
 DONATE NOW!

 Consider the Source Online

 will be a collaboration tool, learning community, and resource base for K-12 teachers and cultural institutions for teaching with primary sources.
 Thanks to your support, we are over halfway to our funding goal!
-Meet Tasha Anderson & Kristi Fragnoli and see a professional development training.
+Go back to school with Kristi Fragnoli and get a sneak peak inside a professional development training with Tasha Anderson.

 is New York’s premiere history publication.
 With its Educator Guide and popular Speaker Series, the magazine reaches audiences of all ages and enjoys event partnerships with local organizations across the state.
 Meet author and speaker Peter Slocum and Editor Josie Madison.

 Larry J. Hackman Research Residency Program

 supports scholars conducting advanced research using the collections of the State Archives to create new knowledge and promote public dissemination.
 Meet Nicholas Croggan from Australia and learn about his project using 1970s records from the NYS Council on the Arts.